teald/porchlight/docs/other/quickstart.rst

     Door(name=my_door_to_be, base_function=<function my_door_to_be at 0x1...h>, arguments={'x': <class'porchlight.param.Empty'>}, return_vals=[['z']])

-Thusfar we've defined the functions we'll be working with ourselves, but what if we want to include a function from a library or source with incompatible definitions?
+So far, we've defined the functions we'll be working with ourselves, but what if we want to include a function from a library or source with incompatible definitions?
 With our |Door| we can map function argument/return value names to match our needs.
 In our example, say we are given the following function from a